-(a) notify Client in writing of the decision in relation to the complaint;
+(a) notify the Client in writing of the decision in relation to the complaint;

-(b) provide Client with written reasons for the decision;
+(b) provide the Client with written reasons for the decision;

-(c) outline to Client the remedies, if any, available to Client; and
+(c) outline to the Client the remedies, if any, available to Client; and

-(d) advise Client of any further avenues for complaint and the time frames involved in those avenues.
-Where Client has redress (financial or otherwise), David James Markets will promptly provide Client with information regarding that redress.
-If the complaint is not resolved within 45 days following the Lodgement Date, the Complaints Officer will inform Client of the reasons for the delay.
+(d) advise the Client of any further avenues for complaint and the time frames involved in those avenues.
+Where the Client has redress (financial or otherwise), David James Markets will promptly provide the Client with information regarding that redress.
+If the complaint is not resolved within 45 days following the Lodgement Date, the Complaints Officer will inform the Client of the reasons for the delay.